PT-15/randomStuff/README.md

 - **wordmakinator:** program that gives you all the words in a given dictionary that correspond to the given characteristics.
 Created as aid for [Wordle](https://www.nytimes.com/games/wordle/index.html)

 - **mastermind:** a mastermind game made in C

+- **brainfuck:** interpreter for the brainfuck isolanguage and one of its versions.